tidewise/drivers-camera_onvif/README.md

 ./scripts/onvif-h2cpp src/onvif/
 ~~~

 For security reasons we set a 10 seconds timeout in connection.
-So, before any
-ONVIF communication with the camera you have to use `setCredentials()` private
-function to authenticate the connection and then after 10 seconds we shoud call
-the function again to use ONVIF.
-This is better explained at [this tutorial](https://www.genivia.com/examples/onvif/index.html#Using_WS-Security).

 License
 -------